rsdoiel/antenna/archives/2025/planet_2025.31.md

 ---

-## Talks between Putin and Witkoff 'constructive' - Kremlin
+## Trump plans to meet Putin in person - report

 date: 2025-08-05, from: RTÉ News